Improved Analysis of Score-based Generative Modeling: User-Friendly Bounds under Minimal Smoothness Assumptions: Introduction

 Moreover, the Ornstein-Uhlenbeck process converges exponentially to the standard Gaussian distribution:

 \paragraph*{Time Discretization.} In practice, we need to use a discrete-time approximation for the sampling dynamics \eqref{continuous}.
-Let $ \delta = t_0 \leq t_1 \leq \cdots \leq t_N = T$ be the discretization points, where $\delta = 0$ for normal setting and $\delta>0$ for early stopping setting.
-We will provide comparison between different choices of discretization points and identify the optimal choice in different settings.
-Note that changing the discretization points is equivalent to rescaling the time by changing the variance function $g$, so we establish the results by using either constant variance function with non-uniform discretization or uniform discretzation with increasing variance function.
+Let $ \delta = t_0 \leq t_1 \leq \cdots \leq t_N = T$ be the discretization points, where $\delta = 0$ for the normal setting and $\delta>0$ for the early-stopping setting.
+For the $k$-th discretization step ($1\leq k \leq N$), we denote $h_{k} := t_k - t_{k-1}$ as the step size.
+We will compare different choices of discretization points and identify the optimal choice in different settings.

 Let $t_k' = T-t_{N-k}$ be the corresponding discretization points in the reverse SDE.
 We consider two types of discretization schemes, which are widely used in existing work. \begin{itemize} \item The Euler-Maruyama scheme: